LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 ####  sendButtonImage
 Send button Image in the conversation screen.
 The custom image changes only if `isSendMessageButtonInTextMode` = **false**.
-The image must conforms Apple's [Custom Icon guidelines](https://developer.apple.com/ios/human-interface-guidelines/icons-and-images/custom-icons/).
+The image must conform to Apple's [Custom Icon guidelines](https://developer.apple.com/ios/human-interface-guidelines/icons-and-images/custom-icons/).

 **Type:** UIImage